input-output-hk/peras-design/site/reports/tech-report-2.md

   * A _Soundness proof_ ensures it's consistent with the (higher level) formal specification
   * We haven't yet covered _adversarial behaviour_ but most scenarios should be straightforward to implement
 * We have discontinued Rust prototype support, from want of time but we haven't changed how tests are run so we have strong confidence any implementation with a compatible API should be testable
+* We have built a user-facing simulation tool that proved helpful to better understand the protocol's behaviour, spot potential issues, and align all stakeholders over an umanbiguous prototype
 * We have built [Markov chains](#markov-chain-simulation)-based models to simulate various interesting large scale behaviours of Peras probabilistically, providing a wealth of insights on parameters interaction
 * We have continued investigating the use of ΔQ formalism, trying to leverage more recent implementations for modelling [vote diffusion](#vote-diffusion)
 * While there remain some work to be done on that front, we should be able to make Peras work including the present report fully public